 Among the major initiatives of this program are:

-- PhycoCosm, the DOE JGI algal genomics resource, which integrates genomics data and analytical tools.
+- PhycoCosm, the JGI algal genomics resource, which integrates genomics data and analytical tools.

 - Genomic Encyclopedia of Fungi, which focuses on aspects of plant feedstock health (including symbiosis, pathogenicity and biocontrol), biorefinery mechanisms (conversion of biopolymers to sugars for fuel production), and fungal diversity.

 - 1000 Fungal Genomes Project, a five-year international collaboration to sequence 1000 fungal genomes from across the Fungal Tree of Life.